hectorm6066/github-tutorial/README.md

 * Git is a code language and use it for github
 * Github is a website to store code and work

-show some images if u want to
 ---

 ## Initial Setup
 * sign into github or create a new github account
 * click on profile in the top right
 * go to settings
 * go to SSH and GPG keys tab
-try to show a ssh key as an example

 ---
 ## Repository Setup
-where is ur info for repository setup!
+* go to your github profile
+* go to "Repositories"
+* go to new
+* create a new repository
+* Congratulations, you have made a repository

 ---